2024 Scholarships - Clay County | CampusReel

 2024 Clay County Scholarships

 Clay County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 83% of Clay County residents in Florida over the age of 25 have graduated with a professional degree - 36% have completed high school.
+Despite high costs, 13% of Clay County residents in Missouri over the age of 25 have graduated with a professional degree - 44% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Clay County residents in Florida will continue to need help paying for college.
-5,736 men and 6,029 women are enrolled in grades 9-12 while 3,894 men 5,497 women are currently undergraduates in college.
+It’s clear that Clay County residents in Missouri will continue to need help paying for college.
+5,955 men and 6,224 women are enrolled in grades 9-12 while 4,370 men 5,059 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Clay County residents and can help pay for school in a variety of ways.
 Clay County scholarships, whether they are exclusively available to Clay County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Clay County residents.

 How much total award money and scholarships are available for Clay County residents?